opossum-labs/opossum/book/src/nodes.md

 ## Analysis interface

 As discussed, the actual calculation is performed by the nodes.
 The presented framework will only make sure that all necessary input data will be provided.
 For this, each node has to implement an Analysis function with light data from the incoming edges as parameters.
-This function can now either directly perform a calculation or call specific external modules (such as C/C++ library code or a Python script)
+This function can now either directly perform a calculation or call specific external modules (such as C/C++ library code or a Python script).